 She’s not a little mermaid, except inside where it counts.
 She’s actually quite large despite various diets, workout routines, and starvation plans.
 But like the Little Mermaid she left the water to walk on land.
 Her mortal life is spent walking on broken glass, leaving blood from the cuts as she travels.
 When the waves crashed in on her, and she realized her only hope was to return to the sea.

-I didn’t want to turn to sea foam without rescuing our family lore from fading away.
+I’m just a mermaid from a barrier island with Medicine and Wyrd people in the family tree branches, royalty on a few of the others (not lying), and a famous preacher somewhere in the middle (that is also truthful).
+I didn’t want to turn to sea foam without rescuing the family lore.
 I also had been very wounded spiritually, emotionally, psychologically throughout my life.
 That was how this blog and podcast began.
 I needed to talk it out to heal, and there was no one to listen but empty air.

 I have been diving into family and ethnic lore, supernatural hijackings, and remembering more and more as I do this.
 I’ve come to realize that all was not as it was made to seem growing up.
 There were lies.
 I prefer the truth.

-I walk a shamanistic path.
+I walk a shaman‘s path, the way of the pawwaw.
 This means that I work with spirits.

 To me, the spirits are just like you, me, and your dog.
 They’re people and animals.
 They come from their own eco-system.
 I don’t *see* them as separate from you and me just because they’re made differently.
 I have my prejudices.
 That isn’t one of them.